JonFRutan/SteamAppScrape/README.md

 # SteamAppScrape
-Some scraping tools tailored to Steam Apps
+Some scraping tools tailored to Steam Apps.
 This is to be used in a database project.

 ##### Current Features: